rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 Previously, Sedona jars were on version 1.4.0.
 However, there are compatibility issues with this version of Sedona and Spark 3.5.
 The latest version also comes with a change to the names of the Sedona dependencies.
 It's recommended to replace all `sedona-*` dependencies with `sedona-spark-shaded-3.5_2.12`, which now includes all Sedona libraries.
 Accordingly, the geotools wrapper has also been updated from 1.4.0-28.2 to 1.7.1-28.5.
 See the [Sedona docs](https://sedona.apache.org/1.7.1/setup/maven-coordinates/) for more details.

+## Spark Upgraded to 3.5.5
+Spark upgraded from 3.5.4 to 3.5.5.
+For upgrade information, see the Spark [release notes](https://spark.apache.org/news/spark-3-5-5-released.html).

 # Breaking Changes
 _Note: instructions for adapting to these changes are outlined in the upgrade instructions below._